theparthway/docs/docs/cookbook/DemoApp.md

 };
 ```

-- `useGardenSetup` initializes the Garden instance and updates it in the state whenever the EVM provider (from MetaMask or another Web3 provider) changes.
+- `useGardenSetup` initializes the Garden instance and updates it in the state whenever the EVM provider (MetaMask or another Web3 provider) changes.
 This hook should be called once at the root level of your application (eg. `src/App.tsx`).
 It ensures that the Garden instance, along with the required Bitcoin and Ethereum wallets, is properly configured and accessible throughout the dApp.

 - The `BitcoinOTA` instance is instantiated using the `bitcoinProvider` and the `signer` obtained from the `evmProvider`.
 By utilizing the `signer` provided by the `evmProvider`, the `BitcoinOTA` address remains consistent with the corresponding EVM address.